brandur/heroku-agent/README.md

 ### heroku

 **WARNING:** heroku-agent requires a yet-as-unreleased version of the Heroku CLI to function.
-Until then, these instructions are a bit janky.
+Until then, these instructions are a bit janky (and somewhat fragile).

 ``` bash
 $ heroku update